Skip to content

 Sign used at the Aboriginal Tent Embassy, 1972

-Rapidly gathering support, the embassy grew by April to include at least eight tents.
-It attracted both Indigenous people and non-Indigenous people from across the country who joined in solidarity over the land rights movement.
+Rapidly gathering support, the embassy grew by April 1972 to include at least six tents.
+It attracted both Indigenous and non-Indigenous people from across the country, who joined in solidarity over the land rights movement.

-Support shown by official representatives from Aboriginal and Torres Strait Islander groups, as well as diplomats from a number of countries including Canada and Russia, helped bolster the profile of the embassy.
+Support shown by official representatives from Aboriginal and Torres Strait Islander groups, as well as diplomats from countries including Canada and Russia, helped bolster the profile of the embassy.

-Gaining media attention across Australia and internationally, the embassy site became a centre for protest, with a number of well-known Aboriginal activists spending time there.
-These included Gary Foley, Roberta Sykes, John Newfong, Chicka Dixon and Gordon Briscoe to name a few.
+Gaining media attention across Australia and internationally, the embassy became a centre for protest.
+Well-known First Nations activists including Gary Foley, John Newfong, Chicka Dixon and Gordon Briscoe spent time at the site.

 Groups from the embassy went on protest marches, lobbied government representatives and spoke at community forums to continue to raise the issue of land rights in broader public settings.

-While the embassy enjoyed wide support, it also faced a large contingent of politicians and members of the general public who believed that the protest was nothing more than trespassing, and a blot on the Canberra landscape.
+While the embassy enjoyed support, it also faced a large contingent of politicians and members of the public who believed the protesters were trespassing and the tents were an eyesore.

 Two ranks of police line the street with a large crowd gathered on the other side.